apache/daffodil-sbt/README.md

 sbt "export packageDaffodilBin"
 ```

+The resulting command can then be run manually in a CLI, copy/pasted into a
+script, configured in an IDE/debugger, etc. Note that the command contains
+absolute paths and syntax specific to the current system--it is unlikely to
+work on systems other than the one where it is generated.

 ### Saved Parsers in TDML Tests

 For schemas that take a long time to compile, it is often convenient to use a